 The angle of the seat cushion can be adjusted up or down.
 Pull upward or push downward on the front of the seat switch, the front of the seat cushion will move in the direction of the switch.
-Release the switch when you have reached the desired position.
+Release the switch when the desired position has been reached.